nomilous/objective.black/ITS_A_VERY_GOOD_PLACE_TO_START.coffee.md

             serve me

-        I['could'].always just 'head', On over 2, that ['place', 'across', the] for drink in want a
+        I['could'].always just 'head', On over 2, that ['place', 'across', the.street()] for drink in want a

-        .street()

 .